Saturday, November 12, 2011

 1947: Dave Loggins, cousin of Kenny Loggins and a solo star with the song "Please Come to Boston" from 1974, was born in Mountain City, Tennessee.

-1949: Donna Fargo ("The Happiest Girl in the Whole U.S.A." from 1972) was born in Mount Airy, North Carolina.
+1949: Donna Fargo ("The Happiest Girl In The Whole U.S.A." from 1972) was born in Mount Airy, North Carolina.

 1959: Frank Maudsley, bass guitarist with A Flock of Seagulls, was born in Liverpool, England.